mikedilger/mosaic-spec/docs/rationale.md

 * Zero copying for signing required
 * Smallest size has been achieved

-As for human readability, the most cited reason for using JSON, my argument is as follows:
+BTW: JSON also has character encoding ambiguities.

+### Human Readability

+There is a push to use a human-readable format.
+However, while you can take a high performance binary format and make it human-readable, you cannot take a human-readable format and make it high performance.
+So to satisfy the requirements of the most number of people, we have to use a high performance binary format within the core of the protocol.

-HTTP that is transported with gzip is binary data.
+This shouldn't be a big concern.
+It hasn't been a big concern in other widely adopted protocols.
+For example, HTTP that is transported with gzip is binary data.
 Developers never see the gzipped data, all the tools they work with show them the line-oriented HTTP after gunzip.
-And I'm not aware of anybody complaining that gzipped HTTP is binary, not human readable, and therfore a bad choice.
-I believe our situation is a close parallel.
-Even though this specification specifies the binary encoding of everything, developers do not need to see things that way (and in fact I may reorganize this specification to separate out the binary encodings).
+I am not aware of anybody complaining that gzipped HTTP is binary, and a bad choice because it is not human readable.
+I believe our situation is a close parallel to this one.
-Developers are instead expected to deal with code structures, those structures being JSON if they are working in JavaScript.

-BTW: JSON also has character encoding ambiguities.
+Even though this specification specifies the binary encoding of everything, developers can just use a library that serializes and deserializes into a code structure, and just deal with that structure.

 ---